kusuwada/morse-code/README.md

 ## Limitation

 * Morse code is consists of `.` and `-`.
-If your signal use other charactor, please format your signal before/after this script.
+If your signal use other character, please format your signal before/after this script.
-* If there are some invalid input charactors, the output becomes like `.-. .--*invalid_char*. .-`.
+* If there are some invalid input characters, the output becomes like `.-. .--*invalid_char*. .-`.